tiders-shore/tiders-shore/README.md

 ## Contributing

 We are willing to accept contributions, however you are recommended to *not contribute to us*, unless you are confident in your ability to contribute, or are genuinely willing to learn!
-Instead, we ask that you contribute to the [core SS14 codebase](https://github.com/space-wizards/space-station-14).
+Instead, we ask that you contribute to the [core SS14 codebase](https://github.com/space-wizards/space-station-14), as you will be likely to find better assistance there.

 Although we are a fork of goob, you will be asked to fix your contributions if they are not sanely organised!
 We suggest you do this by putting new code in separate directories, for example: